ESTHR88/Hospital-Admission-Analysis-Project/README.md

 - **Type of Admission**: Displays different admission types (e.g., Emergency, OPD).

 ## Dataset
-- The project uses a synthetic hospital admissions dataset.
+- The project uses a hospital admissions dataset from Kaggle.
+- The project uses the CSV file `hospital_admissions.csv` provided in this repository.
 - The dataset contains basic patient information including `MRD_NO`, `Date_of_Admission`, `Date_of_Discharge`, `Age`, `Gender`, and `Type_of_Admission`.

 ## How to Use
-1. Open your SQL environment (e.g., SQL Server Management Studio, MySQL Workbench).
+1. Open your SQL environment (e.g., SQL Server Management Studio).
 2. Create a new database and tables (or use the provided SQL scripts).
 3. Run the SQL scripts in order to generate reports and insights.

 ## Learning Outcomes
 - Understanding basic SQL queries (`SELECT`, `COUNT`, `GROUP BY`, `DISTINCT`).
 - Practicing data analysis on real-world healthcare datasets.
-- Preparing a basic project for GitHub portfolio as a fresher.
+- Preparing a project for GitHub portfolio.

 ## Author
-**Your Name**
+**Esthr**
-Health Informatics Enthusiast | SQL Beginner
+Health Informatics Enthusiast